-To hire me as a speaker and for freelance work use the form below.
+To invite me as a speaker and for freelance work use the form below.

 Please send me a note with date, topic, venue, and audience size of event.

-To know more about my work follow me on Twitter @MayaPlentz + see articles below, and click on the links for videos of my presentations.
+To know more about my work follow me on Twitter @MayaPlentz + see articles below, and click on the links for webcasts, videos, of my presentations.

 Attitude drives innovation: key learnings from the Insight Show CEO panel